harsh183/sail21-whacky-web-bots/slides.md

 * 1st hour - Intro and background, making a simple program to improve navigation on UIUC Course Website

 * 2nd hour - Selenium and having a program control the web browser to collect data.
+Ending with ethical considerations and questions.

 ---

+# Time suggestions

+* For those following along async or reusing these slides (which is 100% allowed), I've added timing guides throughout the slides as well.
+These are just suggestions so don't worry if you're not able to finish the work in time.
+Especially installation stuff, that stuff can be really tricky.

+---

+# <!-- fit --> Intro (10 minutes)

+---

 # About me (general)

-* I'm Harsh Deep, a junior studying Statistics and Computer Science at UIUC.
+* I'm Harsh Deep, a junior studying Statistics and Computer Science at UIUC. hdeep2@illinois.edu

-* I've spent 5 semesters working as CA helping teach intro CS 125 and generally like teaching and helping people on just about anything.
+* I like teaching: I've spent 5 semesters working as CA helping teach intro CS 125.

-* I also have spent many semesters working with professors and grad students in HCI around eye tracking.
-I've also spent a while working on various open source projects on [Github](https://github.com/harsh183/)

-* Outside school I like reading, cats, and thinking critically about a lot of animated content from various countries.

-* If you want to ask me questsions about any of this stuff after class feel free as well.
+* I also like open source, hci research (human ai teaming and eyetracking), cats, reading and watching interesting animation from around the world.

 ---